placer-toolkit/placer-style-guide/README.md

 ---

-_This work is licenced under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+_This work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 You may view our human‐generated summary at [LICENSE.md](./LICENSE.md) or obtain a copy of the official licence at [https://creativecommons.org/licenses/by/4.0](https://creativecommons.org/licenses/by/4.0)._

 © 2025 Placer and its contributors